glennbarosen/wa-blog/README.md

-# Homepage
+# Internship Blog
-Currently used as blog for my internship
+Blog created from scratch for blogging about my progress during my internship the fall of 2020.